CSC207-UofT/course-project-dragon-squirrel/phase2/design_document.md

 **L**: In all the classic chess classes (Board, BoardManager, and GameRule) that are with a corresponding super chess subclass, its methods and attributes are shared with the subclass.
 In other words, there does not exist a method in the superclass that is irrelevant to its subclass.
 For example, the super chess game rules are all extensions of the classic chess game rules; super chess pieces acquire the exact same behaviours as those in classic chess.
-Thus, for example, the overridden method isMoveValid() in SuperGameRule still calls the isMoveValid() in GameRule.

 **I**: Because classic chess pieces and super chess pieces are different in that one has attacks and health points while the other does not, PieceInterface does not specify methods related to health points and attacks.
 Rather, it only outlines methods that are required by both classic and super chess pieces.

 **D**: High level classes such as GameRule depend on the methods outlined by the PieceInterface rather than the low level modules such as the concrete piece classes themselves.
-However, it is worrisome that high level classes such as CommandSender depend on classes like GameRule and BoardManager which do not implement an interface.
-If these two classes were to change, it may involve high coupling and become quite chaotic.
+Furthermore, we created a board interface so that high level classes depend on the interface rather than the actual board class itself.
+We also have a command interface that outlines the necessary methods, i.e. execute() and undo() required in Move classes.
+Thus, the high level class CommandSender will depend on the interface rather than the Move classes themselves.
+However, it is still worrisome that high level classes such as CommandSender depend on classes like GameRule and BoardManager which do not implement an interface.
+If these two classes were to change or if we wanted to add another board game with different rules, it may involve high coupling and become quite chaotic.

 ## Packaging Strategies
 This is packaging by feature.
 At first, we put SuperChess and Chess classes into separate folders.
 However, this proved